techbureau/zaifbot/README.rst

     $ install_ta_lib

-TA-Lib is open-source library of technical analysis indicators that ZaifBot is dependent on.
+TA-Lib is open-source library of technical analysis indicators that ZaifBot is depending on.
 This command install TA-Lib in your operating system.

 then,